 Below is a link to the YouTube video of a talk by Canadian earth scientist Tom Gallagher, who looks back through 66 million years of the earth’s history and reviews the factors that have affected the climate.
 He points out how commonly used climate “models” ignore this historical data and end up focusing on the wrong factors.
 It’s an “Everything you ever wanted to know about paleoclimate but were afraid to ask”!
 To see this video, click here.

-There is a negative correlation between CO2 and global warming: or How to save more than $1 trillion a year!
+There is a random correlation between CO2 and global warming: or How to save more than $10 trillion a year!

 By Patrick Hunt, Feb.
 13, 2022